 The Home Ownership and Equity Protection Act (HOEPA) is a federal law that aims to prevent abusive practices in the mortgage industry, ultimately promoting greater transparency and fairness in the market.
 Read on to learn your rights under HOEPA.

 The Home Ownership and Equity Protection Act (HOEPA) is a 1994 amendment to the Truth in Lending Act (TILA) that protects consumers from predatory mortgage lending.
-The law requires mortgage lenders to provide borrowers of “high-cost mortgages” with disclosures about how much the loan will cost over its lifetime and the consequences of default.
+The law requires mortgage lenders to provide borrowers of “high-cost mortgages” (see below) with disclosures about how much the loan will cost over its lifetime and the consequences of default.
 In addition, the law requires that borrowers undergo pre-loan counseling and restricts fees and penalties.

-Which mortgages does HOEPA cover?
+Which mortgage types does HOEPA cover?